Get started

-Key Expiry
+Key expiry

 As a security feature, users need to periodically reauthenticate on each of their devices.
 The default expiration period depends on your domain setting.
 By default, new domains are set with an expiry period of 180 days.
 Depending on your Pricing plan, you can change the expiration period for your domain.